-Given our averaging scheme in which a minimum of one $0.015~\mathrm{M}{\odot}$ gas particle can be accreted over 100 years, this gives an effective minimum measurable accretion rate of $1.\overline{5} \times 10^{-4} \text{ M}{\odot} \text{ yr}^{-1}$.
-However, for $M \gtrsim 10 \text{ M}{\odot}$, this minimum accretion rate still yields a value of R{II} that is smaller than $R{\rm ZAMS}$.
-In this case, we again set the protostellar luminosity and radius to its ZAMS values once the accretion rate has dropped to $\lesssim 10^{-4} \ \mathrm{M{\odot} \ yr^{-1}}$.
-In our case, the measured accretion rate drops very quickly after 500 yr.
-At this point the star has reached 15 M{\odot} , is still undergoing adiabatic expansion, and has $t{\rm KH} \sim 1000$ yr.
-The star then begins rapid KH contraction until the measured accretion rate drops below $10^{-4}~{\rm M}{\odot}~{\rm yr}^{-1}$ at $\gtrsim 1000~{\rm yr},~{\rm not}$ rising above this value again until ~ 2000 yr (see increase in luminosity at this time in Fig. 1).
-Though within the simulation we set $R = R{\rm ZAMS}$ as soon as the averaged accretion rate falls below $10^{-4} M{\odot} \text{ yr}^{-1}$, in reality the protostar is better described by a more gradual approach to $R{\mathrm{ZAMS}}.$ In Figure 1 we show the protostellar values used in the simulation along with a more realistic 'slow-contraction' model which follows the same accretion history as the 'with-feedback' case until reaching an asymptotic growth rate of $10^{-3} \text{ M}{\odot} \text{ yr}^{-1}$.
-The 'slow-contraction' model is then held at this rate, which is similar to the fiducial value used in Equation 11, and is also the typical accretion rate found at late times in our 'nofeedback case' as well as the simulations of, e.g., Greif et al. (2011); Smith et al. (2011).
+not rising above this value again until ~ 2000 yr (see increase in luminosity at this time in Fig. 1).
+Though within the simulation we set $R = R{\text{ZAMS}}$ as soon as the averaged accretion rate falls below 10^{-4} M{\odot} yr-1, in reality the protostar is better described by a more gradual approach to $R{\rm ZAMS}$.
+In Figure 1 we show the protostellar values used in the simulation along with a more realistic 'slow-contraction' model which follows the same accretion history as the 'withfeedback' case until reaching an asymptotic growth rate of 10^{-3} M{\odot} yr-1.
+The 'slow-contraction' model is then held at this rate, which is similar to the fiducial value used in Equation 11, and is also the typical accretion rate found at late times in our 'no-feedback case' as well as the simulations of, e.g., Greif et al. (2011); Smith et al. (2011).
 This model well-matches the prescription used in the simulation, particularly in effective temperature and ionizing luminosity, and both predict that ionizing radiation will exceed the influx of neutral particles, and that break-out beyond the sink occurs at ~ 1000 yr.
 Though the protostar most likely does not reach the ZAMS within the time of our simulation, our simple model serves as a reasonable approximation for any unresolved accretion luminosity.

 We also note that Hosokawa et al. (2010) find that, for a given accretion rate, primordial protostars undergoing disk accretion will have considerably smaller radii than those accreting mass in a spherical geometry.
 The rapid contraction of the protostar between 500 and 1000 years therefore serves as an idealized representation of the sub-sink material evolving from a spherical to a disk geometry as it gains angular momentum.
 We emphasize, however, that the unrealistically rapid contraction to the ZAMS in our model, along with the incomplete inner-disk self-shielding, leads to an overestimate in the strength of feedback.
-We therefore understimate the mass of the star.
+In this way we underestimate the mass of the star.
+In addition, the recent work by Smith et al. (2011b) found that Pop III protostars undergoing variable accretion rates may have very large radii (100-200 R{\odot}) for most of their pre-main sequence lifetimes.
+This again indicates a probable underestimate of the protostellar radius and an overestimate of $T{\rm eff}$ in our model.
+However, note that Smith et al. (2011b) assumed a 'hot' spherical accretion model (e.g. Hosokawa et al. 2010, 2011b), which will